-While cleaning the leaves and muck from out of your swimming pool may seem to do the trick, the cartridge filter does most of the hard work.
+While cleaning the leaves and muck from your swimming pool may seem to do the trick, the cartridge filter does most of the hard work.
 Your cartridge filter collects all algae and other microbes as water is pumped through it.
-Over time, these filters accumulate a lot of dirt and debris, which needs to be manually cleaned for the filter to continue functioning optimally.
+Over time, these filters accumulate a lot of dirt and debris, which needs to be manually cleaned for the filter to continue functioning optimally and keep your pool water clean.

-In this article, I will provide you with a helpful guide to cleaning the cartridge filter yourself, the supplies you will need, and answer any questions you might have.
+In this article, I will provide a helpful guide to cleaning the cartridge filter yourself, the supplies you will need, and answer any questions you might have.

 Cleaning your cartridge filter doesn’t have to be expensive or difficult.
-Unlike other filter types, you will not need to backwash a cartridge filter.
-It just requires a couple of supplies to get the job done successfully and quickly.
+Unlike other filter types, you will not need to backwash a cartridge filter like a DE or sand filter.
+It just requires a couple of supplies to complete the job successfully and quickly.
 You’ll need:

 - Garden hose